Actor portrayals.

 Even if you don't feel it, you may have high bad cholesterol.
 Working with your doctor to measure your bad cholesterol number is a good place to start.

 Guidelines recommend maintaining bad cholesterol levels below 70 mg/dL if you have heart disease, and it may be reasonable to target below 55 mg/dL for some people.
 For those without a history of heart disease, it is recommended to keep bad cholesterol below 100 mg/dL.
+You should talk to your doctor about the appropriate goal for you.

 How Can You Find Your Number?